geoffreynyaga/ANGA-UTM/README.md

-#ANGA UTM
+# ANGA UTM

-> `Registrations, flight plans, Geofences and approvals.`
+> `This is a LAANC (Low Altitude Authorization and Notification Capability) to UTM (UAV Traffic Management) implemetation for drones / UAS / RPAS.
+It includes drone Registrations, drone flight plans, drone Geofences and drone approvals`

 ![Anga UTM](docs/screenshots/main.png)